microsoft/quick-authentication/docs/quick-authentication-ios-how-to.md

 @end
 ```

+For swift, please refer to [Adding a sign-in button to your application](#adding-a-sign-in-button-to-your-application) to check how to create a `MSQASignInButtonViewModel` object to set the completion block.

 ## Handling sign out
 To allow the user to sign out, in your application, connect a button to a method in the `ViewController` (called `signOut` in the example below) and call `MSQASignInClient`'s method `signOutWithCompletionBlock`: